 - 1. WITHDRAW the current Code of Conduct Elected Members. - 2.
-Pursuant to section 5.104 of the Local Government Act 1995, ADOPT the new Code of Conduct for Council Members, Committee Members and Candidates, (Attachment 1). - 3.
-Pursuant to the clause 11 (2) of the Local Government (Model Code of Conduct) Regulations 2021 ADOPT the Complaint Alleged Breach Form (Attachment 3). - 4.
-Pursuant to the clause 11 (3) of the Local Government (Model Code of Conduct) Regulations 2021 AUTHORISE the Mayor to receive complaints and withdrawals. - 5.
-Pursuant to Clause 11(3), authorises the following persons to receive complaints and withdrawals of complaints, relating to Council Members, Committee Members and Candidates: - Complaints against Councillors, Committee Members and Councillor Candidates that become Councillors, excluding complaints made by the Mayor - The Mayor to be appointed complaints officer.
+Pursuant to section 5.104 of the Local Government Act 1995, ADOPT the new Code of Conduct for Council Members, Committee Members and Candidates, (Attachment 1).

-- ii) Complaints made by the Mayor against Councillors, Committee Members and Councillor Candidates that become Councillors, The Deputy Mayor to be appointed complaints officer. - iii) Complaints about the Mayor, excluding complaints made by the Deputy Mayor The Deputy Mayor to be appointed complaints officer. - iv) Complaints about the Deputy Mayor made by the Mayor; or complaints about the Mayor made by the Deputy Mayor a committee comprising all remaining Councillors. - 6.
-AUTHORISE the Complaints Officer, as outlined in point 5, to refer any complaints received requiring independent investigation to an independent, appropriately experienced, and qualified person. - NOTE the Chief Executive Officer will retain responsibility for the administration of complaints including record keeping, maintaining the complaints register, engagement and payment of an independent investigator if required. - 8.
-REQUEST that the Chief Executive Officer draft a policy to assist with the investigation of complaints for behavioural breaches. - 9.
+- 3. Pursuant to the clause 11 (2) of the Local Government (Model Code of Conduct) Regulations 2021 ADOPT the Complaint Alleged Breach Form (Attachment 3). - 4.
+Pursuant to Clause 11(3), AUTHORISE the following persons to receive complaints and withdrawals of complaints, relating to Council Members, Committee Members and Candidates: - Complaints against Councillors, Committee Members and Councillor Candidates that become Councillors, excluding complaints made by the Mayor - The Mayor to be appointed complaints officer. - ii) Complaints made by the Mayor against Councillors, Committee Members and Councillor Candidates that become Councillors, The Deputy Mayor to be appointed complaints officer. - iii) Complaints about the Mayor, excluding complaints made by the Deputy Mayor The Deputy Mayor to be appointed complaints officer. - iv) Complaints about the Deputy Mayor made by the Mayor; or complaints about the Mayor made by the Deputy Mayor a committee comprising all remaining Councillors. - 5.
+AUTHORISE the Complaints Officer, as outlined in point 5, to refer any complaints received requiring independent investigation to an independent, appropriately experienced, and qualified person for advice. - 6.
+NOTE the Chief Executive Officer will retain responsibility for the administration of complaints including record keeping, maintaining the complaints register, preparation of documentation to engage, and payment of, an independent investigator if required. - 7.
+REQUEST that the Chief Executive Officer draft a policy to assist with the investigation of complaints for behavioural breaches. - 8.
 Pursuant to section 5.104(7) of the Local Government Act 1995, REQUEST the Chief Executive Officer to ensure the approved Code of Conduct is published on the City's website as soon as practicable.